NRL finals system: Fifth and sixth

 Fifth and sixth receive one home final: their elimination final.
 They need to win three finals to reach the grand final.

 Seventh and eighth

 Seventh and eighth receive no home finals.
 They need to win three finals to reach the grand final.

 Venues

 In the first week of finals, the higher ranked team from the regular season hosts at their regular home ground.
-In the second week, the higher ranked team again hosts; however, Sydney teams must host at one of the major stadiums, those being Western Sydney Stadium, the Sydney Cricket Ground, the New Sydney Football Stadium, and Stadium Australia.
+In the second week, the higher ranked team again hosts; however, Sydney teams must host at one of the major stadiums, those being CommBank Stadium, the Sydney Cricket Ground, the Allianz Stadium, and Accor Stadium.
 In the third week of finals, the qualifying final winner hosts, again if it's a Sydney team, at one of those major venues.
-The NRL Grand Final is then held every year at Stadium Australia in week four of the finals.
+The NRL Grand Final is then held every year at Accor Stadium in week four of the finals.

 The Sydney Cricket Ground has hosted the most finals clashes, followed by the Sydney Football Stadium and Stadium Australia.